pradeepsuyal/Human_Resources/README.md

 ## Dataset Used:<a name="data"></a>

-The team provided with an extensive data, here's a sample of the dataset:
+here's a sample of the dataset:

 `JobInvolvement`